Maxwell175/SSNFS/README.md

 ## Building
 First, clone the repository as well as the submodules: `git clone --recursive https://github.com/MDTech-us-MAN/SSNFS.git`

-Or, if you already cloned the repository, but forgot to include `--recursive`, just run the following commands in the repository directory: `git submodule update --init --recursive`
+Or, if you already cloned the repository, but forgot to include `--recursive`, just run the following command in the repository directory: `git submodule update --init --recursive`

+Before building, be sure to have Qt5 (`qt5-default` in Ubuntu) and libssl (`libssl-dev` in Ubuntu) already installed.
+For the client, you will also need libfuse2 (`libfuse-dev` in Ubuntu).

 By default the PREFIX is set to /usr/local for release builds or the build directory for debug builds.
 If you would like to change this, simply add PREFIX=\<new path\> to the qmake line.